 Add the simple pleasures of aromatherapy to your everyday life with our unparalleled selection of essential oils and ready-to-use skin care products — formulated from 100% pure essential oils, to provide true aromatherapy benefits for the mind, body, and spirit.

 The rising popularity of rosehip seed oil is due to its many uses as one of the best beauty serums for facial care.
-Aura Cacia's purchasing team recently visited the source of our rosehip oil in the Patagonia region of Chile during harvest season — a trip that highlighted six reasons why Aura Cacia rosehip oil is worth all the hype:
+Aura Cacia's purchasing team recently visited one of our rosehip oil suppliers in the Patagonia region of Chile during harvest season — a trip that highlighted six reasons why Aura Cacia rosehip oil is worth all the hype:

 1. It's wild harvested and organic.